Jakebobs/deploy-vue/VuePagesTutorial/intro.md

 # Once "Installation complete!" is displayed, run these commands to verify that the installation is correct:

 ` node -v `
+Version should be v18.20.4

 ` npm -v `
+Version should be 10.7.0